Identifying Talent

 • Similarity bias: The similarity bias makes us think that candidates like us are automatically better.
 Of course, it takes a diverse team of different perspectives to succeed.

-Learning to avoid interviewer bias is crucial to hiring your team’s best talent.
-Fill out my contact form for a complimentary video coaching session, and we’ll discuss how an unbiased viewpoint can build your company.
+Avoiding interviewer bias is crucial to hiring your team’s best talent.
+Please fill out my contact form for a complimentary video coaching session, and we’ll talk about how an unbiased viewpoint can build your company.

 Coach Dave